-Randy Warshawsky, an Enrolled Agent, discusses California inheritance tax, tax exemptions, and tax consequences when we inherit property.
+Randy Warshawsky, an Enrolled Agent, discusses California inheritance tax, tax exemptions, and possible tax consequences when we inherit property.

-Does California have an inheritance tax?
+Does California have an Inheritance Tax?

 The answer is, no. We used too many years ago but that went away when the federal government stopped the credit on it.

 Now, you are going to have some tax consequences if you inherit property.
 You are either going to sell it and you are going to have capital gains on it back to the date of valuation or the date of death or you are going to rent it out and you have tax complications with doing so.

 The decedent does have final tax returns that need to be filed depending on how much income the decedent received in the year of death.

 With the sale of the property or renting out the property, you are going to have property or trust tax returns depending on if it is an estate or a trust there will be tax returns that need to be filed if income is $600 or more in the year.